Pennsylvania Route 423: History

 When Pennsylvania first legislated routes in 1911, the present-day alignment of PA 423 was not given a number.
 In 1928, PA 490 was designated to run from US 611 (now PA 611) in Tobyhanna northeast to PA 90 (now PA 191) in Laanna.
 At this time, a small section northeast of Tobyhanna was paved while the remainder of the route was unpaved.
 In addition, the current route between Pocono Pines and Tobyhanna was an unpaved, unnumbered road.
 In the 1930s, PA 490 was extended southwest from Tobyhanna to PA 940 in Pocono Pines and was realigned to intersect PA 90 south of South Sterling.
 At this time, the entire length of the route was paved.
 PA 490 was renumbered to PA 423 in the 1960s.

 Major intersections

 PA 423 Truck

-Pennsylvania Route 423 Truck is a truck route bypassing a weight-restricted bridge over Kistler Run.
+Pennsylvania Route 423 Truck is a truck route bypassing a segment of PA 423 on which trucks with trailers over 45 feet in length are prohibited.

+This segment also features a weight-restricted bridge over Kistler Run.
 The route follows PA 940 and I-380 throughout Monroe County, Pennsylvania.
 Unlike many other truck routes throughout the state that were established in 2013, PA 423 Truck was signed in 2019 after the weight-restricted bridge on PA 940 had been repaired.
 As of March 2021, the bridge has no weight-restrictions over it, and construction on repairing the bridge was started around that same time.
-The route is still signed as of August 2022.
+Because the truck restriction is still in place on mainline PA 423, the route is still signed.